 Creating a sales center in a two-car garage can have its challenges.
 When home builders design their on-site marketing programs in a new home community, it often includes signage, a sales center (sales office) and a model home (Sample or Model).
-Sometimes the sales centers are in sales trailers and sometimes they are designed in the garage of the model home.
+Sometimes the sales center in sales trailer (or trailers) and sales offices are designed in the garage of the model home.

 When customers arrive to your sales office, you want them to enter the space and have it feel warm and comfortable like the model home.
 The sales office finishes, paint, lighting and flooring should take cues and should be merchandised in a similar style as the model home.
 Here are a few tips to make sure your sales team is fully operational to handle traffic and demonstrate the display and video in a clean, comfortable and professional space.

 - Open Style Sales Office – The space should feel open and airy with plenty of windows and glass doors.
 The sales team should be able to keep a visual to all customers entering from the parking area and model park areas.

 - Construction Details – Hire a sales center professional who has experience in designing all aspects of a sales center, parking area, walkways and who has an in depth knowlege of displays, lighting and the construction process.
 When designing a sales office in a garage, awnings, walkways, cement blocking, electrical needs, hospitality, private spaces ADA compliance and the staircase leading from the garage to the house all have to be considered and planned for in advance.